 It may shock some that more than 200 Maryland juvenile offenders are getting treatment in other states or are locked up in pre-trial facilities while they await placement.
 Why can’t our state handle its own problems?
 Maryland needs to act fast to ensure that proper rehabilitation is given to juveniles so as to promote crime prevention and to keep our state safe as a result of rehabilitation of offenders.

 At Alpert Schreyer, LLC, our criminal defense lawyers in Maryland understand how important securing your future is if you’ve been accused of a crime.
 In building you a strong defense, whether for a juvenile crime or any other kind of offense, our attorneys will pool our resources and examine details methodically for factual errors that could help get your charges reduced or dismissed.
-To learn more information about how we can help defend your rights, contact Alpert Schreyer at 866-444-6363 for a free consultation today.
+To learn more information about how we can help defend your rights, contact Alpert Schreyer at 866-444-6363 for a free case evaluation today.

 Source article: http://www.baltimoresun.com/news/maryland/politics/bal-md.juvenile22jul22,0,540731.story